“Jess? Jessie, wake up!”

 Jess closed her eyes and forced her trembling breath to calm.
 “I am sorry to displease you, instructor, but my master bade me attend every class that I could, without exception.
 You may castigate me as you wish, I have earned that chastisement in going against his wishes before battle was joined, but you cannot deny me entrance to this class.”

-Jess jerked her eyes up, determined to meet her instructor's gaze, dark eyes hauntingly beautiful, for all that she staring at Jess with icy disdain.
+Jess jerked her eyes up, determined to meet her instructor's gaze, dark eyes hauntingly beautiful, for all that she stared at Jess with icy disdain.

 “I will not be expelled for failing to attend a class I was assigned, simply because you find my presence distasteful.
 No written contract was made between us, so it would be all to easy for you to accuse me of sloth, when I did but follow your directive.”
 Jess forced bitter lips into a cold smile.
 “If that was your gambit, well played.”